julienreszka/dev-career-tips/README.md

 - [ ] Stay awake, always get proper lighting for where you work
 - [ ] Save your eyes, always use a light theme in your text editor and everywhere else.
 Dark themes are a sham.
-- [ ] Prevent your working memory from working too much by having a large monitor
+- [ ] Prevent your working memory from going to waste switching windows by having one or two large monitors
 - [ ] Stay focused while typing by having a proper keyboard
 - [ ] Prevent issues with your arms and hand by buying a vertical mouse
 - [ ] Prevent wasted keystrokes by learning all the shortcuts of your text editor